Relocating from the US to the UK?

 Couples and families

-This will depend on the circumstances when it was signed and at the time of divorce.
+This will depend on the circumstances when it was signed and at the time of the divorce.
 In particular, the English courts will consider whether the terms are fair from an English legal perspective, which differs in various respects from many US states.
 This will be the case even if the agreement states it should be governed by US law and would have been binding in the relevant US state.

-We would recommend having your nuptial agreement reviewed from an English law perspective before or as soon as possible after you move here.
+We would recommend having your nuptial agreement reviewed from an English law perspective before (or as soon as possible after) you move here.
 You may wish to consider entering into a post-nuptial agreement to bring your nuptial agreement into closer alignment with English law.

 How we can help

 Our family team have specialist expertise in trans-Atlantic nuptial agreements and work with US lawyers to ensure you remain protected in both jurisdictions.
+If you are considering growing your family through surrogacy or adoption, our immigration and family teams work closely together to support families through every stage of the process.

 Wills and mental capacity